kim-marcel/basic_neural_network/README.md

 ## TODO

 - implement softmax
-- support for genetic algorithms (mutate-functionality)
+- add more functionality for genetic algorithms (e.g. different merge functions,...)
 - JUnit-tests
 - Javadoc documentation
+- weights and biases should get normalized
 - more examples

 If you have any other suggestions on what should be done, feel free to open an issue or add it to this list.